website

 24 mg – Helps stimulate muscle growth, produce energy, and maintain physical stamina, and also supports the central nervous system in stressful times.

 * (The guidance above may change over time as research continues.
-The mg represents US RDI per KG body weight, and these will be impacted by your age and weight, so please use the above as a guideline only)
+The mg represents the US RDI per kg body weight, and this will be affected by your age and weight, so please use the above as a guideline only.

-Our bodies dispose of excess nitrogen efficiently, so protein intakes above daily recommendations are believed to be safe.
+Our bodies efficiently dispose of excess nitrogen, so protein intakes above the daily recommendations are believed to be safe.

-Some researchers have postulated that excess protein intake can accelerate aging, but there are no human studies that support this.
-It has also been suggested that habitual high intake may contribute to osteoporosis, but this seems unlikely based on current evidence in the United States, where intakes are substantially above requirements and there is no firm evidence that this is harmful.
-Read more about protein and protein intake in our protein guide.
+Some researchers have postulated that excess protein intake can accelerate aging, but no human studies support this claim.
+It has also been suggested that habitual high intake may contribute to osteoporosis, but this seems unlikely based on current evidence in the United States, where intakes are substantially above requirements.
+There is no firm evidence that this is harmful.

 Find out more about the amino acid profiles in protein supplements, what you should be looking for, and also find out more about some of the benefits of having protein and the different types of protein that are available.